-2.6.1 Floor Stands
+2.6.1 Floor Stand

-Install the optional floor stand directly on the sub-floor, ensuring the side with the "FRONT" label is facing the same direction as the front of the precision A/C unit.
+Install the optional floor stand directly on the sub-floor, ensuring the side with the "FRONT" label is facing the same direction as the front of the precision A/C unit (see Figure 10).
 Refer to the floor stand assembly drawing for the dimensions required to cut the raised floor.
 The floor stand is designed with adjustable legs, allowing for leveling and overall height adjustment.
 Refer to the floor stand assembly drawing for minimum and maximum height adjustments.

-Adjust the height of the floor stand as described in the sections below.
-Once it is level and even with the raised floor, lock all the feet in place.
-Place the A/C unit on top of the stand.
+To adjust the height, first loosen the middle nuts on each leg.
+Next, turn the top hex nuts to raise or lower the floor stand.
+Once the floor stand is level and even with the raised floor, lock all feet in place by tightening the middle hex nuts against the top hex nuts.